How Agents Find Their Own Tools: Agentic Resource Discovery

 }

 From here the agent does the obvious things.
-It validates the file against the spec’s own schema — so a malformed catalog gets caught, not trusted.
+It validates the file against the spec’s own schema, so a malformed catalog gets caught instead of trusted.
 It reads the entry, sees it’s an MCP server, and follows the link to find the actual endpoint and tool list.
-It connects and asks the server, live, what tools it has — rather than trusting whatever the file claimed.
+Then it connects and asks the server, live, what tools it has, rather than trusting whatever the file claimed.

 Then comes the only step that needs a brain.
 Given a goal like “what’s the weather in Berlin?”, the agent picks the right tool and fills in its arguments.

-That’s the bit I wanted to prove.
+That’s the demo I wanted to share.
 ARD carried the agent from a bare domain name all the way to “here’s an endpoint and a tool schema,” and then got out of the way.
 MCP did the rest.
-The handoff is clean.

 What about a plain REST API?